CBD and Lupus: Latest Research, Benefits & Side Effects

 Major Lupus Statistics

-- In 80% of cases, lupus develops between the ages of 15 and 44
+- Lupus develops between the ages of 15 and 44.

 Diagnostic guidelines for lupus define that if a person has at least 4 out of the 11 known criteria, a doctor may confirm the diagnosis: